Skip to Content

 2. Terminal preference (macOS) — iTerm2, Warp, Terminal.app, Ghostty, or cmux.
 Linux auto-detects GNOME Terminal / Kitty / xterm and falls back to tmux.

-3. Agent install — multi-select from Claude Code, Gemini CLI, Codex CLI, Cursor, OpenCode, and Kimi.
-Installs the binary and runs auth flow where supported.
+3. Agent install — multi-select from Claude Code, Antigravity CLI, Codex CLI, Cursor, OpenCode, Kimi, Amp, and GitHub Copilot CLI.
+Nothing is preselected; pick agents to install and authenticate using each agent’s registry metadata.

-4. Optional seed clone — clones the brewboard-seed demo repo, runs aigon apply, registers it with the dashboard.
+4. Optional seed clone — clones the brewboard-seed demo repo, runs aigon apply, registers it with the dashboard, and persists the target path for later steps.

 5. Repo scan — scans ~/src for Git repos and offers to register them with the dashboard.

-7. Brewboard demo — opt-in walkthrough that runs an autonomous feature against the seed repo.
+7. Brewboard demo — opt-in walkthrough that starts a supervised feature using an available installed agent against the selected seed repo.

 Re-running a step

-aigon setup --resume # pick up where you left off aigon global-setup --force # start over from step 1
+aigon setup --resume # pick up where you left off aigon setup --step server # retry only the dashboard step aigon global-setup --force # regenerate machine configuration

 What if I skip the wizard entirely?